NiklasFrac/stat-arb-research-/README.md

 ## Notes

 The current draft already covers the core research framing, universe and data construction, processing pipeline, statistical selection framework, and formal strategy specification.
-The remaining work is focused primarily on completing the later write-up sections, consolidating the final empirical results, and sharpening the concluding discussion
+The remaining work is focused primarily on completing the later write-up sections, consolidating the final empirical results, and sharpening the concluding discussion.